seasoned salt

 Common measurement equivalents in grams

-Most seasoned salts are vegan as they are made from salt, sugar, and plant-based spices.
-While usually gluten-free, some brands may use anti-caking agents or flavorings derived from wheat, so it is important to check the label for specific certifications.
+Most brands are gluten-free, but some may use anti-caking agents or flavorings derived from grain, so always check the label.

 Explore more ingredients in the spice category with complete nutrition information.